JOURNEY-CP/NOTES/DBMS/INTRO/README.md

 ### Abstraction
 - We must ensure that user from view level to not see any data from logical level or physical level.
 - And this is maintained in 3 level architecture

 ### Schema
 - The design of database in View layer is View schema
 - The design of database in Logical layer is Logical schema
 - The design of database in View layer is View schema

+### Instance
+- The core desidn is schema and all details(rows) of a particular thing is instance
+- In marks sheet (NAME,PHY_MARKS,CHE_MARKS) (all these atributes are combindly called as logical schema)
+- each roe (describing marks of a particular student) is called instance